CodePushGo/website/src/content/blog/en/google-play-compliance-key-update-strategies.md

 -   A **24-hour security hold** will be triggered by any suspicious account activity.
 -   Regular **security audits** will be conducted, paired with automated compliance reporting.

 These updates aim to protect users while giving developers clear guidelines to follow.
-Tools like Capgo make it easier for teams to comply with these changes, enabling **95% of users to receive critical fixes within 24 hours** [\[1\]](https://capgo.app/).
+Tools like CodePushGo make it easier for teams to comply with these changes, enabling **95% of users to receive critical fixes within 24 hours** [\[1\]](https://capgo.app/).

 ## Compliance Methods